Termination of enrolment

 In situations where the PhD project encounters significant challenges that prevent the original thesis submission deadline from being met, the Dean may authorize an extension of the deadline.
 When it becomes clear that the original deadline cannot be met, the PhD student should promptly apply for a project period extension.
 The processing of this application requires a minimum of two weeks from the time it is received by the PhD School.

 The application for an extension must be supported by recommendations from the supervisor, the PhD study board, and the Head of the PhD School.
 The final decision is made by the Dean.

 The application should include a description of the issues faced and a schedule for completing the project.
 It's important to note that deadline extensions are granted only in exceptional cases and when there are unusual circumstances.
 Additionally, salary payments will not be extended beyond the stipulated employment period, and extensions exceeding three months are generally not expected.

-Two months prior to the expected submission date, the student and principal supervisor will be notified by the PhD School Secretariat with information on how and when the thesis is to be submitted.
-If the thesis is not submitted at the determined date of submission and postponement has not been sought and granted, the student is notified that enrolment will be terminated.
+Two months prior to the anticipated thesis submission date, the PhD School will provide the student and the principal supervisor with information on how and when the thesis should be submitted.
+If the thesis is not submitted by the specified submission date and no extension has been requested and granted, the student will be notified that their enrollment will be terminated.